isaacTadela/spring-boot/README.md

 The application expose the following APIs:

--List of the inventory items list (item no, name, amount, inventory code):      *GET	/items
+-List of the inventory items list (item no, name, amount, inventory code)
+GET	/items

--Read item details (by item no):       *GET	/items/no
+-Read item details (by item no)
+GET	/items/no

--Withdrawal quantity of a specific item from stock: http request			                          *PUT	/items/no/w/{num}
+-Withdrawal quantity of a specific item from stock
+PUT	/items/no/w/{num}

--Deposit quantity of a specific item to stock: http request			                                 *PUT	/items/no/d/{num}
+-Deposit quantity of a specific item to stock
+PUT	/items/no/d/{num}

--Add item to stock: http request						                                                     *POST	/items
+-Add item to stock
+POST	/items

--Delete an item from stock: http request  						                                          *DELETE	/items/no
+-Delete an item from stock
+DELETE	/items/no

 -Data persisted on H2 DB using JPA.